Vardot/varbase/tests/README.md

 # Varbase Automated Functional Testing

- A set of Gherkin Features and custom Varbase Context with custom step definitions, and assets, which help with the automatic testing for varbase project websites.
+ A set of Gherkin Features and custom Varbase Context with custom step definitions, and assets, that helps with automated testing for varbase project websites.

- This page can help  you to have the list all steps, which you need to run the Behat Gherkin Features to test a varbase website in your localhost machine.
+ This page list all the steps needed, which you need to run the Behat Gherkin Features to test a varbase website in your localhost machine.

 To test varbase 9.1.x in the right way you will need to build varbase using